jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-27.md

 {27:19}

-Jacob said unto his father, I [am] Esau thy firstborn; I have done according as thou badest me: arise, I pray thee, sit and eat of my venison, that thy soul may bless me.
+Jacob said unto his father, I [am] Esau your firstborn; I have done according as you badest me: arise, I pray you, sit and eat of my venison, that your soul may bless me.

 20 Isaac said: